International Association for the Physical Sciences of the Oceans

-International Association for the Physical Sciences of the Oceans (IAPSO) is one of eight associations of the International Union of Geodesy and Geophysics (IUGG), constituted within the International Council of Science (ICSU).
+International Association for the Physical Sciences of the Oceans (IAPSO) is one of eight associations of the International Union of Geodesy and Geophysics (IUGG), constituted within the International Science Council (ISC).
 It was founded in 1919 as an oceanographic section of the IUGG and renamed an association in 1931.
 IAPSO is the primary body responsible for maintaining and improving oceanographic standards and practices.
-The President of IAPSO is Professor Trevor McDougall AC FAA FRS.
+The President of IAPSO is Dr. Hans van Haren.

 IAPSO’s Goal and Objectives

 IAPSO’s prime goal is "promoting the study of scientific problems relating to the oceans and the interactions taking places at the sea floor, coastal, and atmospheric boundaries insofar as such research is conducted by the use of mathematics, physics, and chemistry."
 This goal is addressed through four objectives: